wolfpinz/Digital-Marketing-Nanodegree/README.md

 * technical SEO audit
     - improvie sites' HTML: title-, meta- and alt-tags
 * off-site SEO:
-    - perform a backling audit using the Moz OpenSite Explorer Tool
+    - perform a backlink audit using the Moz OpenSite Explorer Tool
     - link-building: using the SEMRush tool, identify relevant, high traffic sites to gain backlinks
 * performance testsing
     - perform site-speed and mobile-friendliness tests, explain why each is important